By using this site, you agree to the Privacy Policy and Terms & Conditions.

 SHARE

-The Go-Ahead Group will create two new engineering academies in Greater Manchester and London as part of a multi-million-pound investment in that part of its business.
+The Go-Ahead Group has created two new engineering academies in Greater Manchester and London as part of a multi-million-pound investment in that part of its business.

 They will support the group’s apprenticeship programme and also host training for current engineers.
 Go-Ahead says that the overall spend will create a clearer pathway for emerging talent, increase the skills and knowledge of engineering teams, and better prepare them for “an accelerated rollout of zero-emission technology.”